MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/mongodb-database.md

 Console.WriteLine(document1.ToString());
 ```

 Note that the IP address and database name will need to be customized.
+The port, 27017, is the default MongoDB port number.
 In a production application, connection information such as server address and database name should be stored in app configuration rather than hard-coded (see [**Adding Azure App Configuration by using Visual Studio Connected Services**](/visualstudio/azure/vs-azure-tools-connected-services-app-configuration)).

 ## See also